 Possum Magic and the Beauty of a Simple Life

 One of my weekly rituals includes a walk to the Firehall Branch of the Vancouver Public Library.
-Just a few blocks from home, it’s an easier—and entirely free—way to access books, films, and newspapers.
 On a recent visit, while browsing the parenting section, I came across a gently worn copy of Living Simply with Children by Marie Sherlock.
-The bent corners and yellowing pages told the story of how many hands and hearts had spent time with it.
-This guide to simpler living instantly reminded me of two very dear friends: Anik and Stu.
+The bent corners and yellowing pages an indication of how many hands touched its pages.
+This guide to simpler living instantly reminded me of my dear friends: Anik and Stu.

 Photo by Stu Coleman.

 The story follows Grandma Poss and her granddaughter Hush, who lives in the Australian bush.
-Grandma Poss has a few tricks up her sleeve—most notably, the ability to make Hush invisible, which allows her to explore safely.
+Grandma Poss has a few tricks up her sleeve—most notably, the ability to make Hush invisible.
 But one day, Hush decides she wants to be seen again.
-And so begins their quest across Australia, from Adelaide to Tasmania, in search of the magical food that will bring her back.
+And so begins their quest across Australia, from Adelaide to Tasmania, in search of the human food that will bring her back.

 Book: Possum Magic